Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Arc-Independent Graphs

-\subsection{Proof of Theorem \ref{thm4}: Convergence}
+\subsection{Proof of Theorem \ref{theorem-ARC-independent}: Convergence}

-This subsection presents the proof of the conclusion on a.s. consensus in Theorem \ref{thm4}.
+This subsection presents the proof of the conclusion on a.s. consensus in Theorem \ref{theorem-ARC-independent}.
 We only need to show the sufficiency part.
-Note that global a.s. consensus of (\ref{9}) is equivalent with
+Note that global a.s. consensus of (\ref{9}) is equivalent to